Blueberry Cottage Cheese Muffins (Naturally Sweetened)

 Serving Suggestions

-- Serve as is or with a creamy vanilla cottage cheese frosting.
+- Serve as is or with a creamy vanilla cottage cheese frosting, sprinkled with home made maple nuts.

 - Offer with a small dish of unsweetened whipped cream or crème fraîche or cultured butter.